nejukmaster/ProjectA/ProjectA/Assets/Postprocessing/CharacterOuline/README.md

 ### Character Outline Shader

 Then, this Outline Mask should be applied to the Main Camera.
-In order to produce a post-processing shader for this, an Outline Mask is required, which will then be produced and processed by RenderFeature.
-Therefore, here, we write a shader to receive and process an Outline Mask.
+In order to produce a post-processing shader for this, an Outline Mask is required to be produced and processed by RenderFeature.
+Therefore, we write a shader which receives and processes an Outline Mask.
 ```hlsl
 Properties
 {